sait-lab/learn-git/git-branching.md

 ![merge-conflict-view](./git-branching.assets/merge-conflict-view.png)

-Git hasn’t automatically created a new merge commit.
+Git hasn't automatically created a new merge commit.
 It has paused the process while you resolve the conflict.
 If you want to see which files are unmerged at any point after a merge conflict, you can run `git status`:

 ```
 $ git status